Everton Album: A Summer In The Canaries

 Said the Sun: "On the day of the first match, the excitement by the English colonies, from both the Canary capitals and locals, was reaching fever pitch.

 "Bars and cafes were buzzing from early on in the day around the stadium."

 A lack of grass on the pitch meant Everton had to arrange for specially-made boots to be supplied for all the players.
-Yet despite this they opened the tour with a 2-1 win.
+Despite this, they opened the tour with a 2-1 win.

 Everton's players then had a week off to tour the islands before the final game of the series.
 This time Tenerife threatened an upset, taking the lead.
-But goals from Alex Stevenson and Albert Geldard ensured the trip would end victoriously.
+But goals from Alex Stevenson and Albert Geldard ensured the trip would end victoriously for the Blues.

 The tour was declared a huge success by both the local football authorities and Everton director C.S Baxter.

-Now, 75 years on, times have changed drastically for both clubs.
-Everton's blue shirt has travelled all over the world, while our international players come from as far and wide as Australia and Ecuador.
-Tenerife meanwhile play regularly in the domestic leagues of Spain and have done since 1953.
-They are currently flying high in the second division, having last enjoyed top-flight football in 2002.
+Everton's blue shirt has since travelled all across the world, while our international players come from countries dotted across both hemispheres.
+Tenerife, meanwhile, play regularly in the domestic leagues of Spain and have done since 1953.

 In the current football climate, a future meeting between Everton and Tenerife is by no means unimaginable.
 That wasn't the case in 1934 and, for that reason, the Toffees - and Dixie Dean - will forever demand a page in the history annuals of Canarian football.